-Cunard offer a more traditional cruising experience than P&O cruises with fixed dining, enforced dress codes and a relaxing onboard experience.
+Cunard offers a more traditional cruising experience than P&O cruises with fixed dining, enforced dress codes, and relaxing onboard experience.
 P&O cruises attract a younger market than Cunard, they tend to be cheaper and have a busier daily schedule.

 Both are British cruise lines but this really is where the similarities end.

 Note: It’s worth noting that for the purposes of this article we are talking about the British portion of P&O cruises.
 There is also an Australian part which is much more of a party cruise line.

 Dress Codes & Formal Nights

 Both cruise lines do have formal nights and dress codes in place but the dress codes for Cunard cruises are much stricter and are enforced ship wide.
 Lovers of formal dress would love both cruise lines as compared to other cruise lines they are both quite formal.

 The formal dress codes on Cunard are actually the reason why I started this website!
 I couldn’t believe how strict the dress codes were even on informal nights.